Articles in Palaeobotany /

 G.W.
 Rothwell et al. (2013): Diversity of ancient conifers: The Jurassic seed cone Bancroftiastrobus digitata gen. et sp. nov.
 (Coniferales).
 In PDF, Int.
 J. Plant Sci., 174: 937-946.

 S.M.
 Slater and C.H.
 Wellman (2015): A quantitative comparison of dispersed spore/pollen and plant megafossil assemblages from a Middle Jurassic plant bed from Yorkshire, UK.
-In PDF, Paleobiology, 41 :640-660.
+Abstract, Paleobiology, 41: 640–660.
+See also here and (in PDF).

 School of Ocean and Earth Science, Southampton Oceanography Centre, UK: